Fiat 600 Review 2025: Price, specs & boot space

 What’s more, bigger bumps can thump into the cabin more severely, particularly through the back axle, and if that bump occurs mid-corner, you can feel a small but appreciable hop sideways on the rear end.
 It’s nothing that’ll destabilise the car, but it can feel a little unnerving.
 And while the car never feels particularly alert or athletic when changing direction, it remains secure and there’s enough control to prevent the body of the car leaning over too much.
 The steering meanwhile, is responsive and accurate, even if it’s not that last word in feel or feedback.

-We’ve already mentioned the internal similarities between the Fiat 600e and the Jeep Avenger, and there are more similarities to mention here.
-That’s because both cars get exactly the same powertrain, which is the same one found in facelifted versions of other Stellantis-group Electric cars built on the same platform, including the Peugeot e-208 and Vauxhall Corsa Electric to name just a couple.
+We’ve already mentioned the internal similarities between the Fiat 600 and the Jeep Avenger, and there are more similarities to mention here.
+That’s because both cars get exactly the same powertrain choices.
+For the 600e, it's the same one found in facelifted versions of other Stellantis-group Electric cars built on the same platform, including the Peugeot e-208 and Vauxhall Corsa Electric to name just a couple.
 The powertrain consists of a 156PS motor powering the front wheels via a 54kWh battery.

 The thing is, you don’t always get the full 156PS, and what you do get depends on which of the three driving modes you select.
 Eco mode limits the power to 82PS in order to maximise range, while selecting Normal mode ups this to 109PS.
 It’s only when you dial in Sport mode that you get the full force of the motor.